StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 177. **Decline of the English Murder**, *George Orwell*, Penguin Books, 2009.
 178. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
 179. **Fossil Men: The Quest for the Oldest Skeleton and the Origins of Humankind**, *Kermit Pattison*, William Morrow, 2020.
+180. **Warmly Inscribed: The New England Forger and Other Book Tales**, *Lawrence and Nancy Goldstone*, Thomas Dunne Books, 2001.
-180. **Uranium: War, Energy, and the Rock that Shaped the World**, *Tom Zoellner*, 2010.
+181. **Uranium: War, Energy, and the Rock that Shaped the World**, *Tom Zoellner*, 2010.
-181. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+182. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
-182. **Curious Tales from Chemistry: the Last Alchemist in Paris, and Other Episodes**, *Lars Öhrström*, Oxford University Press, 2015.
+183. **Curious Tales from Chemistry: the Last Alchemist in Paris, and Other Episodes**, *Lars Öhrström*, Oxford University Press, 2015.

 ## Fiction